PagerTree/pt4-docusaurus/blog/getting-started-with-ruby-on-rails-in-2024-the-complete-development-environment-guide.md

 ## Step 7: Configure Git

 Git is a standard tool in the software development industry for version control.
-We will set up our Ruby on Rails development environment to utilize Git as our version control.&#x20;
+We will set up our Ruby on Rails development environment to utilize Git as our version control.

 **7.1** Create an account on [GitHub](https://github.com/).